-The University will disburse available grant funds before available loan funds.
-No authorization is required to pay for current charges for tuition and fees with a Post-withdrawal disbursement.
-The University must obtain confirmation from the student or the parent (for a PLUS loan) before making a post withdrawal disbursement of any loan funds.
-Notification will be sent to the Student no later than 30 calendar days after the Date of Determination to include:
+If the student earned more financial aid than was disbursed to the student, the institution will offer the student a loan post-withdrawal disbursement within 180 days of the students withdrawal.
+The University must obtain confirmation from the student or the parent (for a PLUS loan) before making a post-withdrawal disbursement of any loan funds.
+Notification will be sent to the Student no later than 30 calendar days after the Date of Determination.
+Notification will have a deadline of 30 days for the Student and Parent to respond.